 EscV TMD5 and TMD6 support TMD-TMD interactions – As TMDs are known to be involved in protein-protein interactions, we examined the ability of isolated EscV TMDs to support self-interaction.
-For that purpose, we employed the ToxR assembly system (Figure 2A), which is monitor the strength of TMD-TMD interactions within the bacterial inner membrane (Langosch et al., 1996;Joce et al., 2011).
-We compared the oligomerization level of EscV TMDs with that of glycophorin A (GpA) TMD sequence, which contains a GxxxG motif and is used as a reference for strong homo-oligomerization (Lemmon et al., 1992;Adair and Engelman, 1994;Russ and Engelman, 2000), the N-terminal TMD of the E. coli aspartate receptor (Tar-1), which has moderate oligomerization (Sal-Man et al., 2004), and polyalanine (A16) sequence as a non-oligomerizing sequence (Langosch et al., 1996;Sal-Man et al., 2005).
-Considering that the amino acid sequence of TMD7 was significantly longer than the other TMDs, we decided to test two different forms of this TMD (named TMD7.1 and TMD7.2).
-The sequences of the studied TMDs are presented in Figure 2A.
-We observed a strong TMD self-oligomerization activity of EscV TMD5, TMD6 and TMD7.2 compared to the activities of the GpA and Tar-1 TMDs, whereas the EscV TMD1, TMD2, TMD3 TMD4, and TMD7.1 showed reduced oligomerization activities compared to GpA (Fig. 2B).
-As expected, the oligomerization of the A16 background control was low (Figure 2B).
-These findings suggested that TMD5, TMD6 and TMD7.2 of EscV might be involved in the oligomerization of the full-length protein EscV, through TMD-TMD interactions.
-To exclude the possibility that the high self-oligomerization activity of EscV TMD5, TMD6 and TMD7.2 resulted from higher expression level of these chimera proteins, we subjected the bacterial samples to SDS-PAGE and Western immunoblotting analysis with an anti-maltose binding protein (MBP) antibody.
-All samples showed comparable expression levels (Figure 2B).
+For that purpose, we employed the ToxR assembly system (Fig. 2A), which monitors the strength of TMD-TMD interactions within the bacterial inner membrane (Langosch et al., 1996;Joce et al., 2011).
+We compared the oligomerization level of EscV TMDs with that of glycophorin A (GpA)’s TMD sequence, which contains a GxxxG motif and is used as a reference for strong homo-oligomerization (Lemmon et al., 1992;Adair and Engelman, 1994;Russ and Engelman, 2000).
+We also compared the EscV TMD oligomerization levels with the N-terminal TMD of the E. coli aspartate receptor (Tar-1), which has moderate oligomerization (Sal-Man et al., 2004), and polyalanine (A16)’s sequence as a non-oligomerizing sequence (Langosch et al., 1996;Sal-Man et al., 2005).
+Since the amino acid sequence of TMD7 was significantly longer than that of the other TMDs, we decided to test two different forms of this TMD, TMD7.1 and TMD7.2.
+The sequences of the TMDs studied are presented in Fig. 2A.
+We observed strong TMD self-oligomerization activity for EscV’s TMD5, TMD6 and TMD7.2 compared to the activities of the GpA and Tar-1 TMDs, whereas EscV’s TMD1, TMD2, TMD3, TMD4, and TMD7.1 showed reduced oligomerization activities compared to GpA (Fig. 2B).
+As expected, the oligomerization of the A16 background control was low (Fig. 2B).
+These findings suggested that TMD5, TMD6, and TMD7.2 of EscV might be involved in the oligomerization of the full-length protein EscV, through TMD-TMD interactions.
+To exclude the possibility that the high self-oligomerization activity of EscV’s TMD5, TMD6, and TMD7.2 resulted from higher expression level of these chimera proteins, we subjected the bacterial samples to SDS-PAGE and Western immunoblotting analysis with an anti-maltose binding protein (MBP) antibody.
+All samples showed comparable expression levels (Fig. 2B).
 To verify that the ToxR-TMD-MBP chimera proteins correctly integrated into the inner membrane, we employed the maltose complementation assay.
-For that purpose, we used an E. coli strain deleted for the malE gene (PD28), which cannot produce endogenous MBP, and therefore cannot support bacterial growth in minimal medium with maltose as the sole carbon source (Langosch et al., 1996).
+For that purpose, we used an E. coli strain with a malE gene (PD28) deletion, which cannot produce endogenous MBP, and therefore cannot support bacterial growth in minimal medium with maltose as the sole carbon source (Langosch et al., 1996).
 Only strains that express the chimera protein ToxR-TMD-MBP and orient it across the inner membrane, with MBP facing the periplasm, will support bacterial growth.
-We observed that all examined strains demonstrated bacterial growth, which indicated proper membrane integration, while the negative control that does not contain a TMD (ΔTM), showed no growth, as expected (Figure 2C).
+We observed that all examined strains demonstrated bacterial growth, which indicated proper membrane integration, while the negative control that did not contain a TMD (ΔTM) showed no growth, as expected (Fig. 2C).
 Overall, these results suggest that TMD5, TMD6, and TMD 7.2 of EscV are involved in EscV self-oligomerization through TMD-TMD interactions.
-However, due to the high conservation of TMD6 and the GxxxG motif within TMD5, on one hand, and the unclear boundaries of TMD7, on the other hand, we decided to focus on EscV TMD5 and TMD6.
+However, due to the high conservation of TMD6 and the GxxxG motif within TMD5, on one hand, and the unclear boundaries of TMD7, on the other, we decided to focus on EscV TMD5 and TMD6.